-The MHP LFA backup path protects SR-ISIS tunnels and SRv6-ISIS locator tunnels in both algorithm 0 and flexible-algorithm numbers.
-Therefore, it also extends the protection to any SR-TE LSP, SR-MPLS policy, or SRv6 policy that uses an SR-ISIS SID or an SRv6-ISIS SID of those same prefixes in its configured or computed SID list.
+The MHP LFA backup path protects SR-ISIS tunnels and SRv6-ISIS locator tunnels in algorithm 0.
+Therefore, it also extends the protection to any SR-TE LSP or SR-MPLS policy that uses an SR-ISIS SID or an SRv6-ISIS SID of those same prefixes in its configured or computed SID list.